RZEdward/RZEdward.github.io/_pages/additional_interests.md

 {% include base_path %}

 <br>
-What I get up to in my spare time!
+Everything I get up to in my spare time!

 <h2> Reading </h2>

-Recently Read: Shadow & Bone Trilogy, Gene Machine, Crime & Punishment
+Recently I've read a range of books, from dark/high fantasy, to a history of ribosome research, and a classic from Dostoevsky!

 <div style="display: flex;">
   <img src="/images/Shadow_and_Bone.jpg" alt="Image 1" style="width: 33.33%; border: 2px solid white; margin-right: 2px;">